 English UK is the world's leading language teaching association and your guarantee of high quality and good service.
 Students can appeal to English UK if they are dissatisfied with the way a centre deals with a complaint.
 See our information for students for more details.

 Any complaint made to English UK will initially be referred to the complaints administrator or the Chief Executive and we will attempt to mediate in the first instance.
 If this does not work, the complaint is then referred to our independent Ombudsman, whose ruling is binding on member centres.

 - The student must have exhausted the centre's internal complaints procedure

 - External complaints are time-limited: under English UK rules, they must be made within six months of the start of the course or when the problem occurred

 - The complaint must be made in writing, in case it has to be referred to the independent Ombudsman

 - We can only investigate complaints covered by the centre's accreditation with English UK: ie, those of students on English language courses.
 Those on CELTA teacher-training courses, for instance, are not covered.

 An information sheet on the complaints procedure and an A3 poster are available to members.
 Email email@example.com for a copy of the poster.

-Students should start with the college's internal complaints process.
-If the problem is still not resolved, and it concerns an English language course leading to an external qualification, the student should complain to the exam board or qualifications awarding body involved.
+As with students at privately-owned centres, students should start with the centre's internal complaints process.
+If the problem is not resolved, and the complaint is about an English language course, the student should contact English UK.